npietrafesa/npietrafesa.github.io/_pages/assignment1.md

 All of the pieces that I saw were sherds of Koryo-era ceramics and very small ones at that.
 I originally thought “sherd” was a typo of “shard,” but I found out sherds are actually fragments of broken ceramics, usually found at archeological sites.

 ![sherd](/assets/images/assignment1/kleast.jpeg)

+*"Sherd: Fragment of a Vessel, Probably from a Large Jar or Garden Stool", Koryo Era*

 Every single piece that was listed had zero page views.
 This did not surprise me much either, as I had mentioned before that when looking through the website sorting by Korean culture, a large majority of the pieces shown were ceramics.
 Fragments may seem a lot less interesting to a viewer than a whole or mostly whole ceramic piece since a person is not really able to envision what the piece originally looked like based on a small sherd.